camilaburne/Fulbright/README.md

 # Fulbright

-Documents and guidelines from my Fulbright application
+I made this repo to share documents, resources and reccommendations about my Fulbright application.

-## Fulbright Statement of Purpose
+## My Fulbright Statement of Purpose Essay
 This essay was a more personal narration of how I became interested in my field (unexpectedly) and how I quickly made a lot of achievements in the use of data science to aid vulnerable populations (P1, P2 & P3).
 I think in P4 I further discussed the topic of my research (GIS), and in P5 the potential uses cases for Argentina in this field:

 P1) "Growing up in the slums, where going to university was not a rule, I did not have expectations about college — yet I..."